ElGranto/AdventuresWithPixel/_posts/2016-03-25-new-blog-new-life.md

 comments:   true
 ---

 The first post on a blog is sometimes the hardest.
 Do we introduce ourselves?
 I don't know.
-So I'll put a list of questions and answers and you can read the ones you want.
+So I'll put a list of questions and answers and you can read the ones you want.<!--more-->

 <ul class="accordion" data-accordion data-allow-all-closed="true" data-multi-expand="true">
   <li class="accordion-item" data-accordion-item>